allyraza/gotracker/README.md

 # hyena

-basic event collector that logs events to kafka
+event collector that logs events to kafka, kinesis and many more